 FlaB mRNA Are Upregulated in Stationary Phase

 Proteomic and high throughput mass spectrometry performed with the Fiocruz L1-130 strain grown in EMJH have shown that all four flaBs genes were expressed and part of the leptospiral flagellum (7).
 To test whether leptospires could differently regulate the FlaBs expression, cultures of leptospires were harvested after 3–6 days, or after 10–14 days of culture corresponding to exponential growth or stationary phase, respectively. mRNA was purified and RT-qPCR performed with specific primers of the four leptospiral flaB genes.
 The results suggested that the mRNA expression of the different FlaB subunits might vary during bacterial growth in vitro (Figure 8A).
 Indeed, the gene expressions of all FlaB subunits of the Copenhageni Fiocruz L1-130 strain were upregulated at the stationary phase compared to the exponential phase (Figure 8A).
 In contrast, in the Icterohaemorrhagiae Verdun strain, only the expression of FlaB3 was upregulated at the stationary phase, whereas both, FlaB2 and FlaB3 were upregulated at the stationary phase in the Manilae L495 strain (Figure 8A).
-Of note, and different from other strains, the Manilae L495 flaB1 mRNA was undetectable at the stationary phase, and barely expressed at the exponential phase (Figure 8A).
 Since in prokaryotes the process from transcription to translation is very rapid, these results of flaB mRNA expression together with TLR5 sensing suggest an unanticipated upregulation of the FlaB subunits at the stationary phase or conversely a downregulation at the exponential phase that could potentially influence the TLR5 sensing.

 Figure 8.
 FlaBs mRNA are upregulated in stationary phase and downregulated in vivo.
 (A) In vitro FlaBs mRNA expression in L. interrogans Copenhageni Fiocruz L1-130, Icterohaemorrhagiae Verdun and Manilae L495 at the exponential (E) and stationary (S) phase.
 Data of RT-qPCR are expressed as the relative mRNA quantities normalized to the expression of the lipl41 mRNA.
 Technical replicates are represented as dots and lines correspond to mean (±SD) of replicates (3 < n < 9).
 Statistically significant differences (Student t-test) are indicated.
-(B) In vivo FlaAs and (C) FlaBs mRNA expression in blood of infected mice (n = 5, light blue) and hamsters (n = 5, dark blue), 24 h post intraperitoneal infection with 2 × 108 virulent L. interrogans Icterohaemorrhagiae strain Verdun, compared with mRNA expression in culture in EMJH at 30°C. Data of RT-qPCR are expressed as the ratio of mRNA quantities relatives to the EMJH control.
+(B) In vivo FlaAs and (C) FlaBs mRNA expression in blood of infected mice (n = 5, light blue) and hamsters (n-5, dark blue), 24 h post intraperitoneal infection with 2 × 108 virulent L. interrogans Icterohaemorrhagiae strain Verdun, compared with mRNA expression in culture in EMJH at 30°C. Data of RT-gPCR are expressed as the ratio of mRNA quantities relatives to the EMJH control.
 Individual animals are represented as dots and lines correspond to mean (±SD) of all animals.
 Statistically significant differences (Student t-test) are indicated with corresponding p values: * for p < 0.05; ** for p < 0.01 and *** for p < 0.001.

 In vivo Infection of Rodent Models Leads to Downregulation of flaB mRNA